cyanotracker/cyanotracker.github.io/README.md

 - main: The main branch contains the React project source code.
 - gh-pages: This is the production branch, hosting the built version of the project.

-## Services Used
+# Services Used
-# SupaBase:
+## SupaBase:
 This project uses Supabase, an open-source Firebase alternative that provides backend infrastructure on PostgreSQL.

+ ### Database:
- Database: A scalable and fully-managed PostgreSQL database for structured and unstructured data, supporting real-time subscriptions.
+              A scalable and fully-managed PostgreSQL database for structured and unstructured data, supporting real-time subscriptions.
+ ### Storage:
- Storage: Flexible file storage with support for large files and media, easily accessible through public or private URLs.
+             Flexible file storage with support for large files and media, easily accessible through public or private URLs.
+### API:
-API: Auto-generated APIs with REST and real-time capabilities to interact with the database.
+            Integrated APIs with REST and real-time capabilities to interact with the database.

 ### For this project, Supabase handles:

+### Data Storage:
-Data Storage: User-submitted form data and image uploads are stored securely in Supabase’s database and file storage.
+User-submitted form data and image uploads are stored securely in Supabase’s database and file storage.
+### Data Retrieval:
-Data Retrieval: Data is retrieved seamlessly in real-time for display and analysis.
+Data is retrieved seamlessly in real-time for display and analysis.
+### File Storage:
-File Storage: Image files uploaded by users are stored in Supabase’s Storage Bucket, providing secure, public access as needed.
+Image files uploaded by users are stored in Supabase’s Storage Bucket, providing secure, public access as needed.

 # Getting Started with Create React App